-A behavioral contract may be written before or after disciplinary action for any act of misconduct, including nondiligence in studies.
+A behavioral contract may be written before or after disciplinary action for any act of misconduct, behavioral, academic, or co-curricular purposes.
 Parent(s)/guardians will be provided with a copy of the contract when this action is taken.

 The District encourages the use of performance contracts, whereby student/District-determined goals in academic/behavior areas are specifically and expressly stated.
 The student is held accountable for the achievement of these mutually agreed upon goals.